 Walk north along Miami Beach to encounter the splendorous Miami Beach Architectural District, a historic district also known as ‘Old Miami Beach Historic District’ or ‘Miami Art Deco District’.

-The most prominent landmark here is a mansion on Ocean Drive where Gianni Versace, famous Italian fashion designer, was assassinated.
+The most prominent landmark here is a mansion on Ocean Drive where Gianni Versace, a famous Italian fashion designer, was assassinated.
 It is so popular actually that it’s the third most photographed home in the USA, right after the White House and Graceland.

 There are around 960 historic buildings in the district, mostly built from 1915 to 1940 and typically recognized by their curved edges, neon light, porthole windows, and overall symmetry.